Beginner's guide to online course sales funnels

 Even if you’ve done everything right – if you don’t consistently ask for the sale, it won’t happen.
 You need to get comfortable making multiple CTAs over the long term.

-• Bad: Only adding a "buy now" CTA in 2-3 promo emails
+- Bad: Only adding a “buy now” CTA in 2-3 promo emails

-Leads might enjoy your content but it's not the right time to enroll.
-If they don't hear your CTA again after your initial funnel, they'll disengage.
+Leads might enjoy your content but it’s not the right time to enroll.
+If they don’t hear your CTA again after your initial funnel, they’ll disengage. - Good: Asking for the sale at least monthly

 After your initial funnel, keep nurturing and asking for the sale on a regular basis.
 Some people take longer to make a decision and you need to be top of mind when they’re ready.